Yes, I’m a card-carrying “Media Artist.” But what does it mean?

 I’m honored to have some of my work featured by the Spiritual Naturalist Society.

 You may encounter my photos in various other places.
-For example, my photos have been featured in Forbes, American Folklife, Bill Moyers, Reason, ACLU, The Green Party US, Scholars Strategy Network, Prospect Journal of International Affairs, Next City, City Pages, Cafe Mom, Muslim Voices, Christianity Daily, Eco Friendly Pursuit, NaturaLista, Organic Authority, Spiral Nature, Matador Network, The Architect’s Newspaper, Legal Reader, Thrillist, Money Talks News, The Local, The Glen Echo, About Travel, Travel Pulse, The Pulse, Grind TV, NOLA Defender, The Lens, Good Magazine, Read the Spirit, Maryland Reporter, Plum Deluxe, PopAnth, Nooga.com, Greater Greater Washington, Iowa Public Radio, The Stoner’s Journal, Breitbart (ugh), The Motley Fool, Patheos, Mental Floss, Lonely Planet and Public News Service, as well as many others.
+For example, my photos have been featured in Forbes, Smithsonian, American Folklife, PBS.org, Bill Moyers, Non Profit Quarterly, Reason, ACLU, The Green Party US, Scholars Strategy Network, Prospect Journal of International Affairs, Foreign Policy in Focus, Next City, City Pages, Cafe Mom, Muslim Voices, Christianity Daily, Eco Friendly Pursuit, NaturaLista, Organic Authority, Spiral Nature, Matador Network, The Architect’s Newspaper, Legal Reader, Thrillist, Money Talks News, The Local, Medium, The Glen Echo, About Travel, Travel Pulse, The Pulse, Grind TV, NOLA Defender, The Lens, Good Magazine, Read the Spirit, Maryland Reporter, Plum Deluxe, PopAnth, Nooga.com, Broad Street Review, NL Times, Greater Greater Washington, Iowa Public Radio, The Stoner’s Journal, Breitbart (ugh), The Motley Fool, Patheos, Mental Floss, Lonely Planet and Public News Service, as well as many others.
 One of my most popular photos, “New Classroom,” has been used to illustrate nearly a hundred different stories in various venues, such as for example The Atlantic and North Carolina Public Radio.

 Here are some books that have featured my photography: